kranzky/insoluble/folly.md

 Mike exhaled deeply, the smoke surrounding him as he considered the situation at hand.

 "PRECISELY when did all this start?"
 Mike asked, wanting more information.

-"Actually, Bolt married a genius who could run," Mike said, recalling an interesting detail about the pilot.
-Christopher's eyes widened with curiosity, eager to hear more about this peculiar couple.
-The Supervisor, however, seemed uneasy and quickly changed the subject to the warehouse's peculiarities.
-"Let's focus on the task at hand," he said, attempting to steer the conversation back towards the investigation.
-As they continued to explore, Mike couldn't help but wonder what the connection was between the pilot, his genius wife, and the strange occurrences in the warehouse.

 Mike described a fleeting, chastened moment in the investigation, resembling something resplendent.
 "It was strange," he said, "like someone was watching us, but we couldn't see who."
 Christopher nodded, remembering the unsettling feeling of being observed.
 They continued to search for clues, their minds racing with questions about the pilot Bolt and his genius wife.
 The Supervisor, still visibly uncomfortable, guided them through the warehouse, avoiding certain areas and keeping a close eye on their progress.
 As they ventured further, the odd occurrences they encountered grew more perplexing, and the atmosphere in the warehouse became increasingly tense.